project-open-data/project-open-data.github.io/dataelements.md

 ## Award Characteristic Information

-These elements describe the different characteristics each award possesses – for example, its transaction code, its Award ID, and so on.
+These elements describe the different characteristics each award possesses – for example, its transaction code, its Award Identification (ID) Number, and so on.

 <table>
   <thead>